Princeton-CDH/lenape-timetree/content/leaves/honorary-degree.md

 featured: true
 ---

-Princeton’s first honorary degree conferred upon a Native American is given to Kevin Gover, a citizen of the Pawnee and Comanche Nations.
+Kevin Gover, a citizen of the Pawnee and Comanche Nations, receives Princeton’s first honorary degree conferred upon a Native American.
 Gover served as Assistant Secretary of the Interior for Indian Affairs under President Bill Clinton and later as director of the National Museum of the American Indian.

 {{< figure src="images/university/dr.-kevin-gover.png" alt="Eight individuals are pictured being given honorary degrees" caption="2001 photograph by Denise Applewhite of Kevin Gover." attr="Princeton University Library" attrlink="https://theprince.princeton.edu/princetonperiodicals/?a=d&d=WeeklyBulletin20010618-01.2.29&srpos=2&e=-------en-20--1--txt-txIN-kevin+gover------">}}